Magufuli’s Dazzling Infrastructure Critical for Socio-Economic Growth, International Competitiveness

 The studies done in other countries similar to Tanzania establishclose linkage between infrastructure and human development.
 Telecommunication, postal services, village electricity, banking, school and drinking water facilities play significant roles in the process of attaining high level of human development.

 Therefore, these infrastructural projects are connected to human development.
-They encourage other investments, businesses, create jobs, transfer technology, and send youths to Universities, Colleges, Schools, thereby becoming sources of economic growth and human development
+They encourage other investments, businesses, create jobs, transfer technology, and send youths to Universities, Colleges, Schools, thereby becoming sources of economic growth and human development.

-The studies indicate that in order to achieve high and sustained human development, the country or region like Simiyu, Kilimanjaro or Kinondoni, needs to prioritize infrastructure as a source for human development.
+The studies indicate that in order to achieve high and sustained human development, the country or a region like Simiyu, Kilimanjaro or Kinondoni, needs to prioritize infrastructure as a source for human development.
 Dr. Donald J. Wright, the US Ambassador accredited to Tanzania was very right on the need for critical infrastructure.

 Nyambarilo Masinde is a social scientist working and living in Nairobi, Kenya.